diegomics/VGP1.6_tutorial/updated_workflow/DNAnexus_workflow_1.6.md

 Click the workflow to open it in _Run_ mode and create an editable copy of it in case anything is misconfigured or needs to be re-run.
 The inputs for the `purge_dups` stage are the **c1** file `fArcCen1_c1.fasta.gz` and the _PacBio Reads converted to fasta_ from the `bam_to_fasta` folder.
 Next, the input for the stage `concat c2+p2` is the **c2** file `fArcCen1_c2.fasta.gz`.
 Finally, under `Workflow Actions`, select `Set Output Folder`.
-Create a new folder with the name `Scaffolding` and select this as the output folder for the **Scaffold 1 purge_dups** workflow.
+Create a new folder with the name `purge_dups`  inside the and select this as the output folder for the **Scaffold 1 purge_dups** workflow.

 All stages of the workflow should now be in the "Runnable" state.
 Before running, make sure to save your workflow changes (including input specification) by selecting `Workflow Actions` and selecting `Update workflow with changes`.
 This will make it easier to modify and relaunch the workflow should any failures occur.
 Finally, click `Run as Analysis...` to launch the workflow.